dracarys55/effectPractice/README.md

-# Thsi project is for me to familiar how to properly using React context API.
+# Thsi project is for me to familiar how to properly using React useEffect.